 Where to start

 Research the profession as a whole.
 It’s easy to think that all actuarial jobs will be very similar, but there are actually significant differences between jobs, and it will be to your advantage if you can recognise what the company you have applied to specialises in.
 Actuaries work in a variety of industries, such as insurance, pensions and investment, and once you have a lot of experience in one area in can be difficult to switch to another.
 There are also differences in terms of the amount of technical work versus consultancy work each role entails.
+So put the time in before applying to ensure you make the best choice for you.

 Study the study